libxsmm/libxsmm/README.md

 CALL libxsmm_gemm(m=m, n=n, k=k, a=a, b=b, c=c)
 ```

-For convenience, a BLAS-based dense matrix multiplication (`libxsmm_blas_gemm` instead of `libxsmm_gemm`) is provided for all supported languages which is simply re-exposing the underlying GEMM/BLAS implementation.
+For convenience, a BLAS-based dense matrix multiplication (`libxsmm_blas_gemm`) is provided for all supported languages which is simply re-exposing the underlying GEMM/BLAS implementation.
 The BLAS-based GEMM might be useful for validation/benchmark purposes, and more important as a fallback when building an application-specific dispatch mechanism.

 ```C
 /** Automatically dispatched dense matrix multiplication (single/double-precision). */